Marketing, Manufacturing, Packaging & Labeling, Advertising

 - the distributor to hold a parallel import license from NAMMD (except for medicines authorized through a centralized procedure).

 NAMMD issues parallel import authorizations when the following conditions are met:

-- the existence of a market authorization issued by the NAMMD for the primary directly distributed medicinal product; and
+- the existence of a market authorization issued by the NAMMD for the primary directly distributed medicinal product;

-- the parallel imported medicine should be (a) imported from an EU member State or from the EEA; (b) subject to a market authorization in force in the country of export; (c) sufficiently similar to the primary distributed medicinal product, even though some differences regarding the excipients may exist;
+- the parallel imported medicine should be (a) imported from an EU member State or from the EEA; (b) subject to a market authorization in force in the country of export; (c) sufficiently similar to the primary distributed medicinal product, even though some differences regarding the excipients may exist; and

 - the applicant should provide data or arguments that make it at least plausible that the efficacy and safety of the primary directly distributed medicinal product apply also to the parallel imported medicine.

 The parallel import authorization is issued by NAMMD within 45 days from the submission of the relevant complete file.
 The authorization is issued for each medicinal product and is valid for five years, with the possibility of renewal.